chbatey/akka-talks/presentation-paradox/src/main/paradox/index.md

     * Actors and Streams from Akka
     * Observables and Flowables from RxJava
 * Network/IO
-    * Does a request over the network use a Thread?
+    * Network request use a Thread?
-    * Does accessing the file system use a Thread?
+    * File system request use a Thread?

 @@@@notes